 The great thing about sketching is that ‘it’s only a sketch’.
 If you don’t like it – rip it up and throw it in the bin.
 Don’t expect too much from it!!

 However, it might also be a little work of art that you are really pleased with.
-You can frame it or give to someone.
+You can frame it or give it to someone.

 When to Sketch

 Having said that my college lecturer stated that a sketch should be no more than twenty minutes.
 Like all rules in art, they are something to bear in mind and choose to ignore if you want to.
-My sketches can be quick or quite often they take me about an hour to finish.
+My sketches can be quick or they take me about an hour to finish.

 Change how you sketch, give yourself a time limit to loosen up.